workshopdemos/zowe-python/Instructions.md

 4. Use the Endevor REST API

 ## Run Off Host
-We want to may want to use automation, perhaps a scheduler, to get the information regularly.
+We may want to use automation, perhaps a scheduler, to get the information regularly.
 We may also want to perform actions with the data, such as generating a chart.
 It might be difficult to perform that on the mainframe using Rexx, so using it off host may make sense.

 ## Flexibility
 The operation should allow us to work with multiple Endevor objects.
 Perhaps we want to export information regarding elements but later want to export processor groups.
 Thinking ahead gives us the ability to perform those actions with minimal effort.